amyawu/CEN3031-Project/README.md

 As a researcher, I would like for the user to have the option to store the image and allow its usage for further model training.

+As an app user, I would like the option to change my password so that I can access my account in the event I forget my log in.

+As an app user, I would like the option to sort through my saved images based on the date I uploaded them.

+As an app user, I would like to be able to delete images that I have stored so that I can get rid past images.